 “The (origin/purpose/content) of this source is that (explain), and this is (valuable/limited) because (explain).”

-The above is one of several possible ways of structuring part of our response.
 Now, take a look at the source below and then we’ll create a sentence that fills in the blanks.

-The political cartoon shown above was created by famous American children’s author and illustrator Theodore Seuss Geisel, better known to many as “Dr. Seuss”.
-Created sometime before America’s entry into WWII, the cartoon criticizes the U.S. for passively sitting by and allowing Nazi Germany to conquer much of Europe, capturing, displacing, and killing many people in the process.
+The political cartoon shown above was created by the famous American children’s author and illustrator Theodore Seuss Geisel, better known as “Dr. Seuss”.
+Created before America’s entry into WWII, the cartoon criticizes the U.S. for passively sitting by and allowing Nazi Germany to conquer much of Europe, capturing, displacing, and killing many people in the process.
 If we were to write an OPCVL response to this source, we might construct one of our sentences as follows, with the underlined content being what we must interpret from the text and fill in:

-“The purpose of the source is that it criticizes the U.S. government for it’s ‘America First’ policy, and this is valuable because it provides historians with insight into the perceptions of American citizens, like the author, who see the government as lacking concern for Hitler’s victims in Europe.”
+“The purpose of the source is that it criticizes the U.S. government for it’s ‘America First’ policy, and this is valuable because it provides historians with insight into the perceptions of American citizens, like the author, who see the government as lacking empathy for Hitler’s victims in Europe.”

 - Make sure to use the words “origin,” “purpose,” “content,” as well as “value/valuable/valued” and “limitation/limiting/limited/limit” explicitly.
-Do not assume that examiner will know exactly what you mean.
+Do not assume that the examiner will know exactly what you mean.